Provided below are questions and answers relating to the Designation provision and associated limitations and requirements.

 - What is a Designation?

-A Designation is an arrangement established by a California Local Government with an approved collector in the Covered Electronic Waste (CEW) recovery and recycling program.
-The Designation allows the approved collector to provide CEW collection services on behalf of the Local Government as a Designated Approved Collector.
-[See 14 CCR 18660.47(a)(1)]
+A Designation is an arrangement established by a California Local Government with an approved collector in the Covered Electronic Waste (CEW) Recycling Program.
+The Designation allows the approved collector to provide CEW collection services on behalf of the Local Government as a Designated Approved Collector [see 14 CCR 18660.47(a)(1)].

 - What is a Local Government?

 For the purposes of issuing a Designation, a Local Government is defined as “…a California city, county, city and county, a joint powers authority, or public service district responsible for household hazardous waste or residential waste management planning or services.”
-This definition provides flexibility to accommodate the ranges of local government entities that may responsible for public waste and recycling services.
-[See 14 CCR 18660.47(a)(2)]
+This definition provides flexibility to accommodate the ranges of local government entities that may be responsible for public waste and recycling services [see 14 CCR 18660.47(a)(2)].

 - What is a Designated Approved Collector?